 GreenOps Ammo is developing a complete line of shotgun ammunition incorporating our patented biodegradable shotgun wad technology.

 We have developed a shotgun wad made from a biodegradable polyhydroxyalkanoate (PHA) plastic along with additives.
-We have incorporated these wads into 12 gauge shotgun shells, and our products outperform some commercial ammunition, providing an environmentally preferable product that gives repeatable, outstanding shot patterns along with acceptable velocities.
+We have incorporated these wads into 12 gauge shotgun shells, and our products outperform comparable steel-shot commercial ammunition, providing an environmentally preferable product that gives repeatable, outstanding shot patterns along with industry standard velocities.
 As shown in the time-series of images below, our wads leave the barrel intact, then break apart and release the shot within several feet of leaving the barrel.

 For more information and answers to common questions, see below.

 Who could benefit from this technology, and when will it be available?
-We anticipate launching a full line of shotgun shells in 2018, with beta testing available in late 2017.
+We will begin commercial sales in 2018.
 We hope that GreenOps Ammo becomes the smart choice for hunting reserves, wildlife refuges, public lands, shooting ranges, or anyone looking to reduce plastic litter on their property.

 What’s a shotgun wad and what happens after a gun is fired?
 The term “wad” refers to a component of a shotgun shell that is used to: (1) separate the shot from the powder, (2) contain the shotgun shot, and (3) provide a seal that prevents gas from blowing through the shot rather than propelling the shot out of the shotgun.